megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 - Ensuring that LLM responses are safe to send to clients
 - Protecting against leaking sensitive information

-There are two key compoenents that form an AI Gateway.
+There are two key components that form an AI Gateway.

 - AI Core
 - AI Processor